Project-Haystack/xeto/src/xeto/doc.xeto/Globals.md

 # Overview

-Globals are slot spec definitions that globally apply to all dict specs.
+Globals are slot spec definitions that globally apply to all dict specs and instances.
 They provide a way to force the use of a consistent slot field type across all specs.
 They enforce a [covariant](TypeSystem.md#covariance) override in all specs of the parent lib and all libs that depend on the parent lib.
+Additionally all instance data is restricted by the global slots.

 # Names